Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Private-Purpose Trust Fund (FT 20)

-Private-purpose trust funds report all other trust arrangements under which the principal and income benefits individuals, private organizations or other governments.
+Private-purpose trust funds, as defined in GASB 34, report all other trust arrangements under which the principal and income benefits individuals, private organizations or other governments.

 Escheat property held for individuals, private organizations or another government may be reported in a private-purpose trust fund, or in a governmental or proprietary fund.